abhishekarya1/Hash-Define-myNotes/content/spring-boot/rest.md

 _Reference_: https://www.baeldung.com/spring-requestmapping

 ### Slash terminated URLs in Spring Boot 3.0
-URL pattern matching was changed in Spring Boot version 3.0.
+URL pattern matching was slightly changed in Spring Boot version 3.0 (Spring 6).
+It now treats the slash terminated and non-terminated ones as two distinct endpoints and doesn't redirect automatically.

 URLs terminated with slash (`localhost:8080/foo/`) no longer redirect to non-terminating with slash (_"normal"_) ones (`localhost:8080/foo`).
 ```java